Rising-Stars-by-Sunshine/CSECON206_Polina/Advance_CSECON/README.md

 ![image](https://github.com/Rising-Stars-by-Sunshine/CSECON206_Polina/assets/148934457/ee9d1b21-3746-40e2-aef3-554e38736dd7)

 ## QUESTION 3
+### Critically engage with existing research in the field of federated learning, using the specific paper presented by the guest speaker as a primary example.
+Students will assess the paper's research questions, methodologies, and application scenarios and propose new research ideas addressing the identified limitations or gaps.

+As we have comprehensively covered the paper during the brilliant discussion by Professor Bing Luo on Friday, I decided to apply this skill to a different paper.

-The future of digital health with federated learning by Rieke, N., Hancox, J., Li, W. et al.
+### The future of digital health with federated learning by Rieke, N., Hancox, J., Li, W. et al.

 ![image](https://github.com/Rising-Stars-by-Sunshine/CSECON206_Polina/assets/148934457/0e009f15-bb0c-4452-b5b7-3de554b4ce4d)
 // Chart created with gracious help from Whimsical